Ammonium Molybdate

 What is the recommended dosage of Ammonium Molybdate?

-Does Ammonium Molybdate interact with medications?
+Does Ammonium Molybdate interact with any medications?

 References(2 citations)